Disciplinary Hearings at USF

 The attorneys at the Sammis Law Firm are experienced in representing students at USF after a criminal accusation or violating the student code of conduct.

-We have represented clients in a wide range of student code violations, including a violation of 4.17 for Misuse of Alcohol to more serious charges of sexual battery on campus.
+We have represented clients in a wide range of student code violations, including violations for 4.17 for Misuse of Alcohol, to more serious charges of sexual battery on campus, and everything in between.